Placing “is” (or other form of BE) directly before a verb with “to” can express various meanings

 (c) The function of chlorophyll is to convert inorganic substances into organic ones.

-Chlorophyll here does not try to do what it does; it just does it.
-Contrast this with sentence (a), where the subject speed cameras is also non-living, but the outcome is very much a human desire.
+Chlorophyll here does not consciously try to do what it does; it just does it.
+Contrast this with the subject of sentence (a), speed cameras, which is also non-living but has an outcome that is very much a conscious human wish.

 Function statements do not always have to have a non-living subject.
 Consider this:

 (d) The function of doctors is to cure or alleviate human sickness.

 The meaning here is different from what it would be with function replaced by purpose: information is given about what doctors normally do but not about what doctors themselves are trying to achieve – their purpose.
 This might be the same as their function, but it could also be completely different – to have a comfortable life, for example, or to be popular.